 Nast created a clear visual divide on the issue.
 The hard edge on the right separates Columbia and the Chinese man from the trouble that is arriving from the other side.
 Columbia’s body stands in the path as a violent mob approaches.
-The vertical division creates a tension and theatrical suspense against what comes next and who might prevail.
+The vertical division creates a tension and a theatrical suspense against what comes next and who might prevail.

 Well-dressed as he may be, his face betrays his brutality.
-His features are roughly chiseled, his steely stare focuses on the impending attack.
+His features are roughly chiseled, his steely glare focuses on the impending attack.
 He brandishes a club in one hand and a rock in the other.
 This Irish ringleader is eager for some good old-fashioned mob violence.
-Behind him, four other men are visible, and by their normal faces, not all of them Irish.
+Behind him, four other men are visible, and by their normal faces, not all are Irish.
 All are white and possess guns or weapons and expressions of anger.
 Behind them, faceless mob members carry signs in the air.
 One sign reads, “If our ballot will not stop them coming to our country, the bullet must.”

 The Orangemen’s Riots followed later that summer on July 11-12, 1871 and Nast would once again deploy the same lynching imagery against the Irish.
 During the same riot, a colored orphanage burned to the ground.
-By including a smoldering orphan asylum in the background, Nast is indicting this mob and associating the participants to the crime.
+By including a smoldering orphan asylum in the background, Nast indicates this mob and associates the participants to that crime.
 A barren tree is seen in the distance.
-A empty hangman’s noose dangles from a leafless tree.
-Below makeshift tombstones acknowledge buried rights, blood, and strikes.
-With the African American issue handled and put in their rightful place, graves, the Irish-led mob turns to provide their answer to the Chinese question.
+An empty hangman’s noose dangles from a leafless tree.
+Below, makeshift tombstones acknowledge buried rights, blood, and strikes.
+With the African American issue handled and put in their rightful place — in graves, the Irish-led mob now turns its eyes to the Chinese question.
 One problem down, one more problem to go.

 Columbia defended the downtrodden before.
 Consider how Nast uses her for “And Not This Man?” on August 5, 1865.